Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 April 2025 12.26.44 UTC
+- WIB: Sabtu, 26 April 2025 13.33.53 UTC
-- WITA: Sabtu, 26 April 2025 13.26.44 UTC
+- WITA: Sabtu, 26 April 2025 14.33.53 UTC
-- WIT: Sabtu, 26 April 2025 14.26.44 UTC
+- WIT: Sabtu, 26 April 2025 15.33.53 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: success
+Kategori: technology